 Daily standups, also known as Daily Scrum, are quick daily Scrum meetings that the Scrum team has every day of the sprint.
-The meetings should be time-boxed to 15 minutes to keep the discussion quick but effective.
+These meetings should be time-boxed to 15 minutes to keep the discussion quick but effective.

-To eliminate all confusion and keep things as productive as possible, daily Scrum meetings should be held at the same time and same place every day.
+To eliminate confusion and keep things as productive as possible, daily Scrum meetings should be held at the same time and same place every day.
 It’s best to have them in the morning before the Scrum team starts their work.

-If other people are present at the daily standup, Scrum Master should ensure they don’t disrupt the meeting.
+If other people are present at the daily standup, the Scrum Master should ensure they don’t disrupt the meeting.

 During the meeting, the Scrum team should go over the Scrum meeting agenda.
 This includes synchronizing activities and planning the work for the following 24 hours.
 Each team member should state: